kantu-lang/kantu/docs/getting_started/overview.md

     Note that `_` is only permitted as a variant name in types with exactly one variant.

+### Type Restrictions

+Types must be [strictly positive](https://cs.stackexchange.com/questions/55646/strict-positivity).
+TODO Give TLDR explanation.

+In all likelihood, most users will not need to read the above article, because they fall into one of two categories:

+1. Those who are type theory enthusiasts, and already know what strict positivity is.
+Therefore, reading the attached article is not necessary.
+2. Those who come from more "mainstream" languages (e.g., Python, Java, JavaScript, TypeScript, Rust, C++, C, C#, Go, Ruby, Swift, etc.).
+These people will likely define types in a similar way to how they would in the other languages listed above.
+Those simple kinds of type definitions are almost always strictly positive.
+Therefore, reading the attached article is (probably) not necessary.

 ## Value definitions

 Examples: